-1 On enrolment or as soon as a family becomes aware of a medical condition, the family will inform the Nominated Supervisor of the medical condition for the child and complete Food Allergy and Medical Condition Notification Form to outline the condition.
-2 Nominated Supervisor will provide Risk Minimisation Plan and Administration of Authorised Medication Form for family to take to Medical Practitioner.
-3 Family will return these forms, along with a Medical Management Plan, to the centre prior to child starting, or within one week if the child has an existing booking.
+1 On enrolment or as soon as a family becomes aware of a medical condition, the family will inform the Nominated Supervisor of the medical condition for the child and complete Food Allergy and Medical Condition Notification Form (Form 005) to outline the condition.

-4 The Nominated Supervisor will update allergy charts and / or medical conditions summary and provide a copy to cooks and display on food trolleys, in each classroom and add to the folder in the Directors office.
+2 Nominated Supervisor will provide Risk Minimisation Plan and Administration of Authorised Medication Form for family to complete.
+This may include in consultation with a medical practitioner.
+Both forms must align with actions on the Medical Management Plan 3 Family will return these forms, along with a Medical Management Plan, to the service prior to child starting, or if the child has an existing booking, within one week of becoming aware for the medical condition.
+4 The Nominated Supervisor will update allergy charts and / or medical conditions - summary and provide a copy to cooks and display on food trolleys, in each classroom and add to the folder in the Directors office.
+This must occur on the day the forms are received if the child is already enrolled, or prior to the child's first day.
 5 Nominated Supervisor will display Medical Management Plan in each classroom 6 Nominated Supervisor will provide copies of Medical Management Plans, Risk Minimisation Plans and Administration of Authorised Medication Form for all educators to read.
-Once read, educators will sign off on Form 42 - Staff Communication and Sign Off Sheet 7 If changes occur to the child's condition or the medical plans, the family will inform the Nominated Supervisor immediately and provide updated medical plans.
+Once read, educators will sign off on Form 42 - Staff Communication and Sign Off Sheet or on Kinderloop.
+7 If changes occur to the child's condition or the medical plans, the family will inform the ' Nominated Supervisor immediately and provide updated medical plans.
+They can do this in writing via email or by completing Form 005 and Form 22 again.
 The Nominated Supervisor will provide copies of Medical Management Plans, Risk Minimisation Plans and Administration of Authorised Medication Form for all educators to read.
 Once read, educators will sign off on Form 42 - Staff Communication and Sign Off Sheet to acknowledge that they are aware of the updated information.
-8 In addition to regular conversations between the Nominated Supervisor, Educators and families, the centre will formally request updates to medical conditions information at least annually.
+8 In addition to regular conversations between the Nominated Supervisor, Educators and families, the service will formally request updates to medical conditions information at least annually.
+Conversations must be documented on the communication plan.
+If there are changes, new risk minimisation plans must be developed.